egeoffrey/egeoffrey-notification-chromecast/README.md

 ## Build

 Building is required only if you are the author of the package.
-To build a Docker image and automatically push it to [Docker Hub](https://hub.docker.com/r/egeoffrey/egeoffrey-notification-speaker), run the following command from within this package's directory:
+To build a Docker image and automatically push it to [Docker Hub](https://hub.docker.com/r/egeoffrey/egeoffrey-notification-chromecast), run the following command from within this package's directory:
 ```
-egeoffrey-cli build egeoffrey-notification-speaker <amd64|arm>
+egeoffrey-cli build egeoffrey-notification-chromecast <amd64|arm>
 ```
 To function properly, when running in a Docker container, the following additional configuration settings has to be added to e.g. your docker-compose.yml file (when installing through egeoffrey-cli, this is not needed since done automatically upon installation):
 ```